bastijnv/hsdp-ade-demo/articles/gamma.md

 ![](../images/gamma-overview.png)

 The four roles in OAuth are: (1) Resource Owner, (2) Client, (3) Resource Server, (4) Authorization Server.
-In our operations model shown in the overview below we introduce an *OAuth Authorization Server* as a separate component.
+In our operations model shown in the overview above we introduce an *OAuth Authorization Server* as a separate component.
 The API services will act as *OAuth Resource Server* and the external API consumers will be the *OAuth Resource Clients*.
 Finally, the edge server will act as *OAuth Token Relay* meaning it is an
 *OAuth Resource Server* that passes through the *OAuth Access Tokens* that are contained in the external requests to the API services.
 Note that the role of Authorization Server is often